scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

 .. class:: abstract

-   This document describes the design and implementation of librosa version 0.4.0, and provides an overview and background of the project.
+   This document describes the design and implementation of librosa version 0.4.0.

 .. class:: keywords